Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in seven of their past 10 games and have gone 2-5 in those contests.
+- The Pirates have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.

-- In their previous 10 games with a total, the Pirates and their opponents have combined to exceed the over/under on four occasions.
+- In their last 10 games with a total, the Pirates and their opponents are 4-5-1 when it comes to hitting the over.

-- Oddsmakers have not posted a runline in any of the Pirates' past 10 games.
+- Bookmakers have not set a spread for any of the Pirates' last 10 games.

 Discover More About This Game